Frequently Asked Questions

 Q: Is it possible to download my bank transactions and get them into this spreadsheet?

 A: Yes.
 Nearly all banks will allow you to download your checking or savings account transactions to a CSV file which Excel will open.
 The trick is to then reformat that spreadsheet from the bank so that it has a similar layout of columns as the Excel Checkbook Register.
 In other words, you’ll need to add/remove columns from the bank file so that you have columns for: Date, Trx Type, Check#, Payee/Description, Withdrawal and Deposit.
 I frequently download my bank transactions, and after a quick reformat, I then copy/paste those columns (being careful to NOT include the balance values) over to my checkbook.
-I created a YouTube video to demonstrate this process along with how to easily record an Excel macro to automate it.
+Please see this list of articles for popular banks with step-by-step instructions.

 Q: Can I delete or rename the column headings in the register worksheets?